MarkWilcock/Generative-AI-Course/21 Exercise - Starter Tasks.md

 ### Tasks
 Create a 5 step plan for the NHS to handle the next pandemic.

 How do I make the perfect omelette?
-Provide a step by step instructions.
+Provide step by step instructions.

-Planning a trip to Paris in the spring.
+Plan a trip to Paris in the spring.

 I am a NHS Nurse.
 How do I become Chief Executive of NHS England in 12 easy steps?

 ## Reviewers
-Reviewers evaluate, summariuse and improve some text.
-They may also change the style and tone.
+Reviewers evaluate, summarise and improve some work.
+They may also change the style and tone of a document or message.

 ### Tasks
 Imagine that you need to recruit a data analyst to work in your NHS hospital in central London.
 Draft a job description that to provide to recruitment agencies and the NHS Jobs website.
 The candidate must have